 - If you do not intend to look at a format proposal that has been submitted by post, do not open it – simply return to sender and make a record of the same.

 - If you do not intend to review it at a later stage (perhaps because of a back log), then leave it unopened in its sealed envelope and make a record of the date of receipt.
 Once opened, make a record of this date too.

 - Delete any emails that are relevant to, refer to our could in any way be related to the format.

-- Save new formats over old.
+- Save new version of your format over old.
 Every time the document is amended (with the exception of e.g. spelling and grammar amendments) it should be given a new version number, date and the author identified.

 - The Format Code of Conduct, powered by FRAPA

-FRAPA is a global organization dedicated to the understanding and respect or original formats and their creators.
-Protecting originality, adjudicating disputes, and providing industry-standard information and networking forums are other important areas where FRAPA seeks to advice and provide assistance to its members.
+FRAPA is a global organization dedicated to the understanding and respect of original formats and their creators.
+Protecting originality, adjudicating disputes, and providing industry-standard information and networking forums are other important areas where FRAPA seeks to advise and provide assistance to its members.
 Overall, FRAPA looks to serve as the conscience of the global format industry and to protect and support the business in which we all work.
-There is not a worldwide dedicated legal frame work that protects format, instead we need to work according to trade rules.
-We call on everyone working in the formatindusty to abide in good standing by the principals, values and rules of behavior as described in the Code of Conduct.
+There is not a worldwide dedicated legal frame work that protects formats, instead we need to work according to trade rules.
+We call on everyone working in the format industy to abide in good standing by the principals, values and rules of behavior as described in the Code of Conduct.

 - Format Free Consultancy

-FRAPA offers to all her members a free from charge consultancy.
+FRAPA offers to all members a free of charge consultancy.
 If you have questions that concerns formats and creation of formats; call us.
 And if you think your format has been infringed we will support you with good advice.